zph/moresql/README.md

 [![Build Status](https://travis-ci.org/zph/moresql.svg?branch=master)](https://travis-ci.org/zph/moresql)
 [![GoDoc](https://godoc.org/github.com/zph/moresql?status.svg)](https://godoc.org/github.com/zph/moresql)

-# WARNING ALPHA project

-Anything and everything can change (including git history can change at this point).

-*This is a young project that implements a barebones set of the features in MoSQL.
-Assess the capability and stability before relying on it in production.*

-Warning will be removed and git will stabilize after official release and announcement.

 ## Introduction

 MoreSQL streams changes occuring in Mongo database into a Postgres db.
 MoreSQL tails the oplog and generates appropriate actions against Postgres.
 MoreSQL has the ability to do full synchronizations using `UPSERTS`, with the benefit over `INSERTS` that this can be executed against tables with existing data.